 Whether you like it or not (does anyone really dislike it?) thesolar power it's everywhere.
-It's like that kind neighbor who always greets you from your backyard: good morning, good evening and sometimes even good night, if there is an energy storage system.
-Especially in recent years, it seems that everyone wants a piece of this "domestic sun".
-And I believe you: clean, renewable energy that just needs a little space on the roof or on the balcony.
+It's like that kind neighbor who always says hello from the backyard: good morning, good evening and sometimes even goodnight, if there is an energy storage system.
+Especially in recent years, it seems that everyone wants a piece of this "domestic sunshine".
+And I believe you: clean, renewable energy that just asks for a little space on the roof or balcony.

 But have you ever thought about what could happen if someone started playing, even from a distance, with our solar panels?
 Like hackers, ladies and gentlemen.